atlas-doc/doc/README.md

 Please add them to the header of each post request.

-> **Tip**: We've put together a Postman Collection that contains all of the requests you'll need to follow along with this guide; please download it
+ We've put together a Postman Collection that contains all of the requests you'll need to follow along with this guide; please download it
  [here](../.gitbook/assets/Atlas UAT Test Shopping & Ticketing Services Only Postman Collection.zip)

 {% hint style="info" %}